-While that weather presentation was fresh in my head, I thought I’d capture it and have also added links and video to help kids really understand these concepts.
+While that weather presentation was fresh in my head, I thought I’d capture it and have also added links and videos to help kids really understand these concepts.

 p.p.s.
 I am adding a great post by Doodles and Jots about Clouds.
 She has cloud photos, cloud types diagram, & companion art project.

 What Causes Weather: Heat, Air Pressure, Wind and Moisture

 Heat: is from our sun.
 The light energy from the sun converts to heat energy when it hits the earth.